 If we use the sample above we will require 24 - 50lb bags of sand infill.
 If we break down the area into 4 equal parts we know that we will be applying 6 bags of sand to each quadrant.
 It might be practical and easier to break the area down even more or by individual pieces of turf.

 The best way to spread infill over a large areas to use a grass seed spreader or drop spreader.
 Fill the spreader with sand and work the spreader in a pattern that is conducive to spreading the sand evenly.
 A criss cross pattern is ideal but might not be practical depending on the shape and size of the area to be infilled.
 Keep in mind that the more evenly you distributed the sand the easier it is to broom into the turf and better for the final product.

 The infill needs to be brushed into the roots of the turf and if the infill is still visible you need to brush some more.
-A gas powered bristle brush is ideal for large areas and a quality push broom will work if the area is small and you have lots of energy.
+A gas or electric powered bristle brush is ideal for large areas and a quality artificial grass push broom will work if the area is small and you have lots of energy.
 A backpack leaf blower can come in handy for this step and is always good to have around if you plan on doing your own artificial grass maintenance.

 The goal is to get all of the sand to sit on the base of the turf out of sight where it will protect the blades and help them stand up.
 The process of brushing the infill into the turf will fluff up the turf and give it its life-like appearance.
 If you can see infill you need to keep brushing it into the turf.

 We've added a few frequently asked questions that we've been asked by customers.
 At the end of the day you really should never know infill is there but it is important for the health, appearance and longevity of your lawn.

 No it shouldn't if the infill is brushed into the turf properly you won't even know it's there.